Skip to content

 A policy for deciding whether to stop computation of a batch of samples

-Statistics are kept on the number of calls and truncations as n_calls and n_truncations respectively.
+Statistics are kept on the total number of calls and truncations as n_calls and n_truncations respectively.

 ATTRIBUTE DESCRIPTION